nus-cs2103-AY2021S1/tp/docs/team/christopher-lm.md

 ##Developers of PropertyFree:

 PropertyFree is developed by a group of second year Computer Science Students from the School of Computing, National University if Singapore.
-This was developed for the team projects assignment fro the module CS2103 and is a brown-field project adapting from existing projects.
+This was developed for the team projects assignment for the module CS2103 and is a brown-field project adapting from existing projects.
 ___